How to Make Soy Candles Like a Pro!

 Ensure all jars are ready with centered wicks, placed on top of the paper.

-Mix well to ensure fragrance goes through all wax.
+Mix well to ensure fragrance goes through all the wax.

 Step 3: The creation of your soy wax candle

-Carefully pour the melted soy wax into your jar.
-As its lower than 40 degrees C it will be reasonably thick and easy to control and pour without risk of splashing or spilling.
+Test with a thermometer to make sure wax is between 48° - 52° degrees Celsius and carefully pour the melted soy wax into your jar.
+As it's at a lower temperature, it will be reasonably thick and easy to control and pour without risk of splashing or spilling.
 I usually pour into two stages so I can center the wick.
 Stage 1: pour the jar 80% fill, let cool to semi-solid, center the wick and complete final pour.

 Step 4: Waiting is the hardest part.